 - CodeReady Linux Builder – packages typically used during code build.
 This is a repository dedicated to developers, whose elements should not be used in a production environment.

-In addition, on September 24, 2019, the CentOS Stream repository was launched.
+In addition, on September 24, 2019, the CentOS Stream distribution was launched.
 It contains versions of packages that will soon be released in the RHEL system.
-CentOS Stream is something between the Fedora and RHEL packages.
-The repository was created for developers who create hardware and software solutions that are part of the Red Hat ecosystem.
+CentOS Stream is something between the Fedora and RHEL.
+The distribution was created for developers who create hardware and software solutions that are part of the Red Hat ecosystem.
 Thanks to this, they can prepare and adapt their products to new versions of RHEL system packages much earlier.

 This completes the set of repositories for the RHEL8 system itself.
 All additions to the RHEL8 system, such as: High Availability, Resilient Storage, Real Time and Real Time for NFV also have their own separate repositories, to which we get access after purchasing the appropriate subscriptions.
 These are called add-on repositories.